Nevenall/ghosting-the-edge/03 Gearing Up.md

 **Alternate Skillwire \[1 ¤\]** – You may swap the ratings of two pluggable skills between scenes.
 This may require a Resources roll to acquire a new skill program, and if there is no time really downtime between scenes you may have to use your original values for a while.
 Or, more interestingly, you might gain the trouble aspect {{Skills A and B are Swapping.}}

 Most skills can be swapped except: Contact, Move, Physique, Resources, and Will.

-#### Limbs

-A cyberpunk classic.
-I'm not going to bother tell you how one works or give you a lecture about the physics of lifting things with only one cyberlimb.
-Most cyberlimbs are just replacements for parts lost to disease or misfortune and are no better or worse than a meat appendage.
-Typical cyberlimbs require no stunt slots but you should strongly consider working them into a character aspect where they can be of some use to you.
-And maybe get hacked or knocked out by EMP.
-Occasionally.

-**Advanced Cyberlimb \[1 ¤\]** – +2 for actions involving the limb.

-> **Hand or Arms** – Crushing and some lifting.
->
-> **Legs** – Running and jumping.

 #### Eyes & Ears